-The following are DCR's general trail sign standards:
+The following are DCR's general trail sign standards.

 - Signage within a single DCR facility should be consistent with respect to colors, materials, and look.
-Ideally, adjacent facilities will also be consistent. - The ideal trail signage standard for DCR should be brown signs with white lettering. - For simple trailheads and intersection signage, routed ColorCore signs are preferred as they are aesthetically appealing and resistant to damage and vandalism.
+Ideally, adjacent facilities will also be consistent. - The ideal trail signage standard for DCR should be brown signs () with white or off-white lettering. - For simple trailheads and intersection signage, routed wood signs are preferred as they are aesthetically appealing and resistant to damage and vandalism. - It is also acceptable that trail signage be vinyl lettering on composite (carsonite-type) sign boards.
+Vinyl lettering can be ordered through the DCR sign shop at 617-727-5118 or through Carsonite signs. - Generally, colors should be brown and white, and consistent within a facility. - Aluminum and plastic trail signs are not recommended.